 - Take the dirt road on your left named Vallecito Creek for 4.5 miles

 - You will see a small sign for Arroyo Tapiado Wash you will make a hard left here

 - Follow the wash, and you will begin to see signs of caves and canyons shortly

 Note: Putting Arroyo Tapiado Mud Caves into Google maps and having it route you works perfectly.
 It even navigates you very well on the dirt road portions.
-Also, the trail is sandy and has some spots where high clearance vehicles are preferred.
-We drove out there in two F-150s and a Subaru Crosstrek with no difficulty.
-We saw a Honda Oddessy on the trail as well.
-We were very surprised by that and would not recommend that, but hey someone did it.
+High clearance 4x4 or AWD vehicles are prefferred for traveling to the mud caves.
+I have taken out trucks and a Subaru Crosstrek with no difficulty.
+However, we saw a Honda Oddessy on the trail as well.
+It surprised me to see them out there, but they made it.

-When we made it to the Arroyo Tapiado, wash and saw our first sign of a cave we parked the truck and ran for it.
-We were at Bat Canyon looking to find Cool Cave.
+When we made it to the Arroyo Tapiado wash and saw our first sign of a cave, we parked the truck and ran for it.
+We were at Bat Canyon looking for Cool Cave.
 Before leaving for the trip, I loaded my GPS up with the routes of all the caves.
 I found the GPS download here GPS data for cave entrances.
-Some of the caves are much easier to see than others from the main wash so having them on GPS made them easier to find, and also we were able to put a name to the canyons and caves we were exploring.
+Some caves are much easier to see than others from the main wash, so without the GPS, you can easily find 5 - 8 caves from the road.
+The GPS coordinates will help you find those hard-to-locate cave entrances.